El-Daro/zozo-forum-decorator/README.md

 # ZOZO Forum Decorator

-Makes some utility fonts readable for the ZOZO forum.
+Changes styling and makes some utility fonts readable for ZOZO forum.